About The Alliance

 John got in trouble for missing a lot of school growing up.
 However, he teachers never realized that it wasn’t because he was lazy, or didn’t like school.
 Many times it was because he was too afraid to even go.
 John knew the torment that was awaiting him in the hallways and classrooms and chose the sanctuary of his own home instead.

 Around his Grade 10 year, John knew he had been bullied for too long and it was time to stand up to his bullies.
-John began going to the gym, working out, trying to eat healthy and began to participate in pretty much any High School sport he could.
+John began going to the gym, working out, trying to eat healthy and began to participate in pretty much any and every High School sport he could.
 The hard work paid off and by the time he was in grade 11, John was big, strong and gaining popularity.
 But most of all John had a confidence that he never had growing up.
 Those traits helped John be named captain of his High School football team in grade 12.
-It's funny, now that John was big enough to stand up to his bullies, his bullies didn't seem to pick on him anymore.
+It was kind of funny, now that John was big enough to stand up to his bullies, his bullies didn't seem to pick on him anymore.

 Although not him, there were still students that were being bullied, and now that John wasn’t one of them, John took it upon himself to stand up for those who couldn’t.
 His teachers would even ask John to walk some bullied students home from school.
-The teachers felt that because John was big and athletic, and influential because of that role, that his popularity would help those students from being picked on by other students.
+The teachers felt that because John was big, athletic, and influential because of that role, that his popularity would help those students from being picked on by other students.
 And it worked each and every time.
 Not only did they not get bullied on that day, but they stopped getting bullied all together when the bullies seen those students were now "friends" with John.
 Knowing what it was like to be bullied, John was always happy helping out.

 John Tokar grew up in Regina, Saskatchewan, Canada and got involved in sport playing ice hockey he was 8 years old.
 After being a star athlete in high school, John went on to play NCAA college baseball for the Minot State University Beavers.
-A multi-sport athlete, John also played CIS football for his hometown, University of Regina Rams.
+A multi-sport athlete, John also played College football for his hometown, University of Regina Rams.
 Giving back, John has spent many years as the Head Coach for the Regina Midget “AAA” Mets, in the Saskatchewan Premier Baseball League, and currently coaches High School Football at Balfour High School in Regina.

 John’s passion for The Athletes Against Bullying Alliance originated when he would spend his summers traveling to Summer Bible Camps speaking to High School aged teens about Jesus and the Bible.
-After listening to many teens’ problems, John quickly realized one of the biggest issues facing teens is bullying.
+After listening to many teens’ struggles, John quickly realized one of the biggest issues facing teens is bullying.
 Thus, John began to speak to teens about what the Bible says about bullying and that Jesus wanted people to treat others the way they wanted to be treated themselves.
 From there, John’s focus turned to explaing to teens that, whether you believe in the Bible or not, everyone deserves to be treated with fairness and kindness.

 Bullying issues really stuck with John and after some investigating, his knowledge about the overwhelming issues of bullying in todays schools became greater and greater.
 He realized that just because he is no longer in school, doesn't mean bullying has stopped.
 It's just as bad now as it has ever been, if not worse.
 Remembering back to his days of being bullied, he knew that with the skills and abilities that he has gained, he could somehow make a difference.
 John knew that he should be using his Athletic influence to help in the fight against bullies, and he knew that there were likely others with similar abilities and common beliefs about bullying that would want to help, and that athletes could make an impact on the problem.